sdouglas/biomod/donate/index.md

 ## Amazon Smile

+[Designate BIOMOD Foundation](https://smile.amazon.com/ch/81-0731964) to receive donations equal to 0.5% of your Amazon purchases.
+Note: this program does not charge you anything extra for Amazon orders.

 <a target="_new" href="https://smile.amazon.com/ch/81-0731964"><img src="/assets/images/donate-amazon-button.png"/></a>

-[Designate BIOMOD Foundation](https://smile.amazon.com/ch/81-0731964) to receive donations equal to 0.5% of your Amazon purchases.
 You can install browser plug-ins for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/amazon-smile/) and [Chrome](https://chrome.google.com/webstore/detail/smile-always/jgpmhnmjbhgkhpbgelalfpplebgfjmbf?hl=en) to automatically use the correct URL.

 ## Industry Sponsorship